sreegithub19/vercel_django_example/README.md

 - pip3 install -r requirements.txt
 - python manage.py startapp example (Add an app to the project)
 - python3 manage.py runserver (may or may not work locally, we can directly deploy)
-- git add . && git commit -m "Changes" && git push origin master
+- git add . && git commit -m "Changes" && git push origin master && vercel --prod
 - vercel --prod

 ## Versions used: